 CLICK HERE Arrow Icon

-Portugal is an attractive destination for citizens seeking a peaceful yet vibrant place to call home.
+Portugal is an attractive destination for citizens looking for a peaceful yet vibrant place to call home.
 The country’s appeal lies in a combination of attributes — pleasant weather, captivating landscapes, sun-soaked beaches, and a short naturalization process.

 The Portugal Golden Visa program creates a pathway to European citizenship after five years of residency.
-The investment options that take you to permanent residence or Portuguese citizenship are:
+The visa has many investment options that take you to permanent residence or Portuguese citizenship such as:

-• €500,000 toward research activities by scientific research institutions integrated into the national scientific and technological system
+• €500,000 toward research activities by scientific institutions integrated into the national scientific and technological system.

 Spain offers fast-track naturalization to only citizens of Ibero-American countries, the Philippines, Andorra, Equatorial Guinea, Portugal, and France.
 Citizens of these countries can acquire citizenship after two years of residency, in addition to the right to keep their original citizenship.